annotell/public-docs/docs-src/docs/kognic-io/pre_annotations.md

 interpolation is done in the stream coordinate system.
 If you need to use geometries of the same type in different streams, you can simply use different names for the geometries in the different streams.

+[Sparseness with Object Data Pointers](#sparseness-with-object-data-pointers) shows an example of how to use object data pointers.

 ### Interpolated Property